Breaking Up Is Hard to Do: The Happenings version

 In 1968, American sunshine pop and cover band The Happenings covered the song for their 1968 album, "The Happenings Golden Hits", in which the cover was a minor hit.
 Released in June 1968 on B.T.
 Puppy Records, the song reached Number 67 on the US Billboard Hot 100 and Number 56 on the Canadian RPM charts.

 Lenny Welch version

 Though it was originally an uptempo song, Lenny Welch (best known for his 1963 hit version of "Since I Fell for You") re-recorded the song, reimagined as a torch ballad.
 Welch had approached Sedaka to see if he had any songs in his repertoire that fit Welch's style; as most of the songs Sedaka had written with his usual partner Howard Greenfield were upbeat pop songs, he did not, but playing around on the piano, he discovered "Breaking Up is Hard to Do" worked well as a slow ballad, so he wrote a new introduction and offered it to Welch.
-It peaked at #34 on the US Billboard charts and #8 on the easy listening chart in January 1970.
+It peaked at No. 34 on the US Billboard charts and No. 8 on the easy listening chart in January 1970.
 It was Welch's third and final top-40 pop hit, and his first since 1964.